-The new Marvel shows on Disney+ are finally on their way, including Loki, a stand-alone spinoff for everyone's favourite god of mischief.
-Not only do we finally have some details and clips from the show, but we have a release date — or, at least, a release month!
+The new Marvel shows on Disney+ are finally on their way, including Loki, a stand-alone spinoff for everyone’s favorite god of mischief.
+Not only do we finally have some details and clips from the show, but we have a release date.

-Although the exact date has yet to be announced, Marvel Studios president Kevin Feige announced on Friday at Disney's Investor Day that Loki will arrive in May 2021.
-It's a symbolic choice, in some ways: May 2021 marks the tenth anniversary of Loki's arrival in the Marvel Cinematic Universe, since he made his debut in the first Thor movie, which was released in May 2011.
+While Marvel Studios president Kevin Feige previously announced that Loki will arrive in May 2021, the release date has since been pushed to June 11.
+Interestingly enough, May 2021 marks the tenth anniversary of Loki’s arrival in the Marvel Cinematic Universe; he made his debut in the first Thor movie, which was released in May 2011.

 The first full-length trailer finally reveals some of the premises for the series, which has mostly been a well-kept secret up until now.
 As we expected, the series picks up where we last saw Loki in the mainline Marvel movies.
 This isn’t the same version of Loki that we first met back in Thor and followed throughout the movies.
 As far as we know, that Loki still died at Thanos’s hands at the beginning of Avengers: Infinity War.
 This Loki is one of the alternate timeline versions that appeared during the “time heist” in Avengers: Endgame.
 During the Avengers’ botched attempt at getting the Tesseract by going “back” to the events of The Avengers, this version of Loki was able to grab the Tesseract and vanish through a wormhole before he could be sent back to Asgard in handcuffs.